SagarKapoorin/Matbook/backend/README.md

 # Dynamic Form Builder Backend (Node.js + TypeScript)

-This backend powers a dynamic "Employee Onboarding" form using a clean, layered architecture with in-memory storage only.
+This backend powers a dynamic "Employee Onboarding" form using a clean, layered architecture with in-memory storage for submissions and Redis-backed rate limiting.

 ## Tech Stack

 - Node.js
 - Express
 - TypeScript
-- In-memory storage (JavaScript array) – no database
+- In-memory storage (JavaScript array) for submissions (no database)
+- Redis (used only for rate limiting)

 ## Project Structure